 All patients get a Member Card loaded with special discounts!
 Fill up your card for 10% off your whole order, then get a new one to start over!
-Proudly carrying the best selection of no-compromise, top shelf indoor flowers in the county, Little Trees is your source for the very best meds.
-With […]

 You can travel the world over and find few natural wonders to rival the majestic beauty of the Giant Sequoias located in Calaveras Big Trees State Park, approximately four miles above Arnold on Highway 4.
 These magnificent trees range in size to 325 feet in height, 24 feet in diameter and are believed to be up to 2,000 years old.
 The fossil remains of the massive trees indicate they are descendants of the forests dominated by these massive giants millions of years ago.

 Located in the town of Arnold along scenic Hwy 4 in the beautiful Sierra Foothills of Calaveras County at 4,000 feet, our community enjoys the majesty of the Sierra Nevada Mountain Range and Big Trees State Park in Stanislaus National Forest.
 Lake Mont Pines is a private community with a picturesque lake offering seasonal activities and year-round local recreation and amenities.
 Come enjoy our “Little Piece of Heaven” where you can enjoy hiking, golf, tennis, skiing, swimming, boating, wine tasting, fine dining and much much more!